Woman with her head down on a laptop at her desk, exhausted — depicting parental burnout and emotional depletion

 Fathers, while less studied in the parental burnout literature, tend to present with the saturation and exhaustion dimensions more prominently, and are less likely to identify what they are experiencing using the language of burnout at all.
 The escape ideation component appears across genders, but the way it is described and the meaning attached to it varies considerably.

 This matters because the entry point into recognition differs.
-A mother who has lost her sense of warmth toward her children may benefit from understanding that this is a symptom of an overwhelmed nervous system, not evidence of character.
+A mother who has lost her sense of warmth towards her children may benefit from understanding that this is a symptom of an overwhelmed nervous system, not evidence of character.
 A father who is counting down the minutes until he can leave the room may benefit from knowing that this feeling has a name and a research base behind it.

 What Makes It Worse